jgwil2/jgwil2.github.io/_posts/2014-09-27-dev-environment-ubuntu.md

 ### Getting the LAMP stack ###

 One of the first things that you'll probably want to do is install Apache, PHP, and MySQL.
-The [Advanced Packaging Tool](https://help.ubuntu.com/12.04/serverguide/apt-get.html) makes this as easy as running the following commands:`sudo apt-get update` to make sure that you have the most up to date packages indexed, and `sudo apt-get install lamp-server^` to install the programs.
+The [Advanced Packaging Tool](https://help.ubuntu.com/12.04/serverguide/apt-get.html) makes this as easy as running the following commands: `sudo apt-get update` to make sure that you have the most up to date packages indexed, and `sudo apt-get install lamp-server^` to install the programs.
 Apache2 and MySQL will be added to the startup scripts so you don't even have to turn them on.
 Just check out the [Apache2 Ubuntu Default Page](http://localhost) to see that it works and get some basic info on the setup.
 You should also be able to run PHP and MySQL from the command line, but note that a graphical interface such as [phpMyAdmin](http://www.phpmyadmin.net/home_page/index.php) will have to be installed separately.
+If you want to install the stack components separately, check out [this documentation page](https://help.ubuntu.com/community/ApacheMySQLPHP) for the details.

 ### Setting up virtual hosts ###